 I’m Taylor Stanton.
 I’m a director & writer best known for my stop-motion and documentary work.

-In addition to directing and writing, I have freelanced as a cinematographer for numerous artists and companies, including Global Citizen, SAP, Teach For America and the Philharmonia Orchestra of New York, for whom I co-directed a stop-motion retelling of The Flying Dutchman that premiered at Jazz at Lincoln Center.
+In addition to directing and writing, I have freelanced as a cinematographer for numerous artists and companies.
+These include projects for Global Citizen, SAP, Teach For America and the Philharmonia Orchestra of New York, for whom I co-directed a stop-motion retelling of The Flying Dutchman that premiered at Jazz at Lincoln Center.
 For Girl Scouts USA, I created a series of stop-motion social media videos titled, “Cookie-Worthy Moments”, that re-enacted pop culture events using thin mints and samoas.
 Those videos frequently doubled the brand’s typical view counts, and were featured on Adweek.com and ESPN’s on-air coverage of the 2014 World Cup.

 I have also gaffed projects for Barnes & Noble, Google, and Equinox, as well as the first season of The CW’s new reality show Ready, Set, Pet!.
 Additionally, I have conducted lighting workshops for Marywood University and Global Citizen’s internal video team.